 Are you looking to downlink a particular program via satellite?
 The Television Center can tune in your program with two steerable C/Ku-band satellite dishes.
 Have them route the program live to your meeting location, or they can tape it for you on DV, BetaSP or VHS.

-Information Technology Services can help you connect to NYU-NET and the Internet, NYU Web, NYUHome and NYU Libraries Resources.
+Information Technology can help you connect to NYU-NET and the Internet, NYU Web, NYUHome and NYU Libraries Resources.
 NYU-NET is NYU's campus-wide, Internet-connected network of computers, computer-related equipment, and information resources.
 There are numerous ways to connect to NYU-NET from both on-campus and off-campus locations, but the key to access is your NYU NetID and password.
-For information on how to find, activate and use your NetID and password, visit the ITS website.
+For information on how to find, activate and use your NetID and password, visit the IT website.

 On-campus access to NYU-NET is possible through a variety of ways.
 NYURoam is New York University's secure, wireless access network.
 For information about availability, how to configure your laptop to use the service, specific hardware and software requirements, and more, visit the NYU Roam Wireless pages.